 - Facilitating diligence processes such as inspecting facilities, checking for appropriate licensing and regulatory authorities, auditing tax returns and financial reports, vetting existing customer and vendor lists

 Negotiating the Purchase or Sale

 Skilled legal advice is necessary to make sure that you not only get the best return on your investment as a buyer or seller of a business, but that you are also protected legally from any hiccups down the line.
-The attorneys at Meineke Law Firm are well-versed in helping business owners navigate the purchase or sale process from beginning to end.
+The attorneys at Leigh B. Meineke Law Firm are well-versed in helping business owners navigate the purchase or sale process from beginning to end.
 Our firm will guide you through the necessary steps, from preparing the business for merger or sale, to negotiating purchase terms, drafting the appropriate sale documents (asset purchase, business buyout, merger agreements, etc.), through the closing and any post-sale issues that arise.

 Experienced, Dedicated Legal Counsel for Houston and Harris County Businesses

-For over 20 years, Meineke Law Firm has provided advice, general counsel services, and effective trial advocacy for businesses throughout Harris County, Texas.
+For over 20 years, Leigh B. Meineke Law Firm has provided advice, general counsel services, and effective trial advocacy for businesses throughout Harris County, Texas.
 If you need assistance with the purchase or sale of a business, or with business planning, contractual issues, or a business dispute, please contact our business attorney for a complimentary consultation regarding your legal concern.